imagej/imagej.github.io/_pages/plugins/trackmate/manual-tracking.md

 With this tool selected, you can now make the image window active and use the mouse of the keyboard to create spots.
 Here are the commands for the mouse:

--   **Double-click** anywhere in the image to create a spot and enter the edit mode.
+-   {% include key key="Double-click" %} anywhere in the image to create a spot and enter the edit mode.
 The edited spot is highlighted with a green, dashed circle, as pictured below:

 ![](/media/trackmate SpotEditMode.png)

--   To leave the edit mode, **double-click** again anywhere.
+-   To leave the edit mode, {% include key key="double-click" %} again anywhere.
 The spot is then added to the data model.
--   To edit it again, **double-click inside the spot**.
+-   To edit it again, {% include key key="double-click" %} inside the spot.
 Its outline is now dashed; you are back in the edit mode.
 -   While in the edit mode, you can move the edited spot around by clicking inside the spot and dragging it around.
 The spot will follow you if you change the time or the Z slider, and it will be added to the right plane upon leaving the edit mode.
 -   You can also change its radius by using {% include key keys='Alt|Mouse wheel' %}.
 Using {% include key keys='Shift|Alt' %} changes the spot radius faster.